mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 Huh.
 Very curious.
 But if you think about it, this is really just how iterators behave with the `for ... of ` loop.
 The `done` property decides whether the next iteration step should be ran or not.

-Take a look on how in the iterables article we simulated a `for ... of` loop with a `while`:
+Take a look on how in the iterables article we simulated the `for ... of` loop with a `while`:

 ```js
 let result = iterator.next();